 The name Senshin Dojo was kindly given to us by Hiroshi Ikeda Shihan (Boulder Aikikai, USA).
 Senshin is one of the five spirits of budo.
 In the context of the Japanese martial arts, Senshin conveys the highest of the five principles of budo to cultivate a spirit of compassion, enlightened 'buddha mind', to love and protect all living things.

-We class ourselves as a progressive dojo as we continue to look for ways to improve rather than just repeat what has gone before.
-We teach aikido to allow students to progress at their chosen pace and to be reflective in their practice.
+We class ourselves as a progressive aikido dojo as we continue to look for ways to improve rather than just repeat what has gone before.
+We allow students to progress at their chosen pace and encouraged them to self evaluate their practice.
 Training includes, throws, locks and pinning techniques as well as traditional weapons including wooden staff and sword.

 We strive to make aikido accessible to everyone who is physically capable regardless of ability, race, ethnicity, religion, gender or sexuality.
 We are a not-for-profit community based group, so any surplus funds are re-invested back into the dojo.